katherinelee703/tech-portfolio/docs/about.md

 title: About
 ---

+## About

+_time waits for no one_

+I am a:
+• world-traveling,
+• book-loving,
+• fic-writing,
+• steam-gaming,
+• humanities grad turned software engineer!

+Change is my friend, and so is curiousity.
+I love to make && re-make things.

-A world-traveling, book-loving, webtoon-translating, steam-gaming, humanities grad turned software engineer.
-I love hearing about cool new apps and figuring out how things fit together - in the real world and in the shell!
-I like to think of things as stories, and believe programs (just like characters) deserve their own special type of character development!
+I'm happiest when I am figuring out how things fit together - in the real world and in the shell!

+_fun fact_
+My favorite place I've visited so far is Hell Valley in Hokkaido.
+It's also where I took my favorite photo:

 ![jigokudani](./assets/jigokudani.jpg)